emqxarchive/emqx-docs-en/source/config.rst

 The most important parameter for MQTT listener is `max_clients`: max concurrent clients allowed.

-The TCP Ports occupied by the *EMQ* broker by default:
+The TCP Ports occupied by the *EMQ X* broker by default:

 +-----------+-----------------------------------+
 | 1883      | MQTT Port                         |